Ayagikei/LifeUp-Wiki/docs/en/introduction/privacy-terms.md

 For example, the team you created in the "World" module, the activities you published after completing the team tasks, the shop items that are actively shared, and so on.

-#### 1.4 Crash Report
+#### 1.4 Performance data and crash reports

-The app uses Firebase to collect crash information and performance statistics.
+We use [Google Firebase](https://firebase.google.com/) and [Sentry](https://sentry.io/) to collect user performance data and crash reports to track and fix issues.

-Information collected by Firebase is sent to Google Firebase and will not contain any user-related information or user-created content.
+This performance data may include your device model, network status, instance ID, when the problem occurred, and related pages, **but this data will not be associated with your user data **(Does not include your nickname, user id, email address and any contact information, and will not collect the content you enter and create) and will only be used to analyze the problem and improve performance.

-This information will be used by us to fix crashes, improve performance, etc.
+And this data is only temporarily stored by Firebase and Sentry for a period of time, and we will not share it with third parties.

-#### 1.5 Account deletion/Data deletion
+#### 1.5 Data deletion

-You can delete server remote data in the app by yourself.
+You can delete server remote data in the app by yourself in the Settings page.

-As for the local data, the corresponding switch is also provided, and you can also choose to uninstall the application directly to destroy the data.
+The local data can be deleted directly by uninstalling the application.

 ### 2. Agreement

 By using this App you agree to the terms of this privacy policy.

 You agree that you are responsible for your own data.

-We are not responsible in any way for any loss of data caused by or in connection with use of this App since this is an offline-first application.
+We are not responsible in any way for any loss of data caused by or in connection with use of this app since this is an offline-first application.